NBISweden/data-submission-documentation/ENA/BGE-Messor-bucephalus/README.md

 #### Preparations
 * Sample ID gave BioSample ID via ERGA tracker portal
 * **Issue:** Deliveries batch 8 and 9 has same library name.
 I have asked about this in slack, if correct.
 I suggest not to submit any HiC before this has been clarified.
+    * Answer from NGI: *It's the same library sequenced in the two different pools.
+We needed to fill the second pool in batch 9 with a library containing a certain primer pair for colour balancing reasons as the library we had planned for this failed.
+(Should you feel that you have enough data with the first library and don't want more of Messor bucephalus, you can likely just leave it out of the analysis.)*
+    * Should we submit or not, and if so, should we wait until we get batch 9 delivery so that we can submit both runs to same experiment?
 * The data files were transferred together with other species received in this batch, using `lftp webin2.ebi.ac.uk -u Webin-39907` and `mput Sample*/*.fastq.gz` and added ToLID to the files using rename function in FileZilla, to make it easier to see that right files will be submitted per species.

 #### XML